nyu-ossd-s20/lucasortizny-weekly/about.md

 ---
 layout: page
-title: About
+title: About Lucas
 permalink: /about/
 ---

-Some information about you!
+I am an NYU Student studying Computer Science that plays a lot of video games.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+I also like to video edit in my free time.